 After a file’s reputation is evaluated:

-- If the file is known to the file reputation service and is determined to be clean, the file is released to the end user .
+- If the file is known to the file reputation service and is determined to be clean, the message continues through the workqueue.

-- If the file reputation service returns a verdict of malicious, then the appliance applies the action that you have specified for such files.
+- If the file reputation service returns a verdict of malicious, for any attachment in the message, then the appliance applies the action that you have specified in the applicable mail policy.

-- If the file is known to the reputation service but there is insufficient information for a definitive verdict, the reputation service returns a threat score based on characteristics of the file such as threat fingerprint and behavioral analysis.
-If this score meets or exceeds the configured reputation threshold, the appliance applies the action that you have configured in the access policy for malicious or high-risk files.
+- If the file is known to the reputation service but there is insufficient information for a definitive verdict, the reputation service returns a reputation score based on characteristics of the file such as threat fingerprint and behavioral analysis.
+If this score meets or exceeds the configured reputation threshold, the appliance applies the action that you have configured in the mail policy for files that contain malware .

-- If the reputation service has no information about the file, and the file does not meet the criteria for analysis (see Supported Files for File Reputation and Analysis Services), the file is considered clean and the file is released to the end user .
+- If the reputation service has no information about the file, and the file does not meet the criteria for analysis (see Supported Files for File Reputation and Analysis Services), the file is considered clean and the message continues through the workqueue.